C++98 OOP: Inheritance and Polymorphism

 }

-};This kind of "interface inheritance" style of multiple inheritance is relatively safe.
-The real trouble with multiple inheritance lies in diamond inheritance—when two base classes themselves inherit from a common base class:
+};This "interface inheritance" style of multiple inheritance is relatively safe.
+However, the real trouble with multiple inheritance lies in the diamond problem—when two base classes inherit from the same common base class:

 class Base {